marioplumbarius/marioplumbarius.github.io/blog/content/posts/its-a-me-mario/index.md

 ![Mario Baby](mario-baby.png#center)

 I was born in [Caicó](https://en.wikipedia.org/wiki/Caic%C3%B3), a city in the state of Rio Grande do Norte, Brazil.
-The name Caicó is originates from the [indigenous](https://en.wikipedia.org/wiki/Indigenous_peoples_in_Brazil) word *'Queicuó'*, which means *'Cuó river and mountain'*.
+The name Caicó originates from the [indigenous](https://en.wikipedia.org/wiki/Indigenous_peoples_in_Brazil) word *'Queicuó'*, which means *'Cuó river and mountain'*.
 The region is also known for constant **droughts and extreme poverty**.

 ### 1992: The debut appearance of Wario (Super Mario Land 2)